k-kyler/minizalo/README.md

 </p>

 ### View your friends list
-You can also start direct messaging with your friend.
+You can also start messaging with your friend from here.

 <p align="center">
   <img src="demo/friends.png" />